Find your local Chapter

 Closing the "donut hole" for seniors

-The "coverage gap" or "donut hole" is a certain point ($2,960 in 2015) when Medicare stops paying part of the costs of beneficiaries’ prescription drugs, requiring them to pay the full cost themselves.
+The "coverage gap" or "donut hole" is a certain point ($2,960 in 2015 and $3,310 in 2016) when Medicare stops paying part of the costs of beneficiaries’ prescription drugs, requiring them to pay the full cost themselves.
 This gap will be phased out by 2020.

 In 2015, you will pay 45% of the plan's cost for covered brand-name prescription drugs once you reach the gap.
 What you pay for generic drugs during the gap will decrease each year until it reaches 25% in 2020.
 In 2015, you will pay 65% of the price.